‘NCIS: Los Angeles’ Season 8: Deeks, Kensi’s Wedding Not Happening As CBS Renews Series For Season 9

 Deeks is set to once again propose to Kensi this May, and according to reports, it is going to be a perfect proposal.
 Daniela Ruah has confirmed that in an interview given to TV Line.
 She said that the proposal would happen in “quite a lovely way” by the end of NCIS: Los Angeles Season 8, adding that it was “definitely” a surprising scene.

-She, however, ruled out the possibility of the couple getting married in NCIS: LA Season 8.
+She, however, ruled out the possibility of the couple getting married in NCIS: Los Angeles Season 8.
 She told TV Line that there would be no Kensi and Deek’s wedding this season.

 Eric Christian Olsen, on the other hand, told TV Guide that the proposal had to be good as Kensi was a very demanding person.